 During the Keelung Ghost Festival the Harbor City Hosts Some Unusual Guests

-The 7th lunar month (Aug.
-3 ~ 31 this year) is also known as Ghost Month, since according to popular belief the Gates of Hell are open the full month and spirits of the deceased are free to wander the earth.
+The 7th lunar month is also known as Ghost Month, since according to popular belief the Gates of Hell are open the full month and spirits of the deceased are free to wander the Earth.
 Given the Han Chinese people’s complex help-and-be-helped relationship with their ancestors, this is not necessarily a bad thing.
-Except, that is, in the case of “hungry ghosts” (more commonly called “good brethren”), who do not have descendents making regular offerings and who might therefore cause trouble rather than offer help from the afterlife.
+Except, that is, in the case of “hungry ghosts” (more commonly called “good brethren”), who do not have descendants making regular offerings and who might therefore cause trouble rather than offer help from the afterlife.
 Elaborate ceremonies and fabulous feasts are prepared to placate them.

 These celebrations are held all over Taiwan, but the largest and one of the most colorful takes place in Keelung, the Keelung Ghost Festival.
 It culminates at the small fishing port of Badouzi, where floating lanterns are launched onto the sea.
 Curiously, these lanterns are all decorated with a single Chinese character, such as 謝 (xie; “gratitude”), 林 (lin; “wood”), and 江 (jiang; “river”).